A Trap in the Ruins

 “I don’t know.
-I think it was a woman but I can’t seem to remember what she looks like.
+I think it was a woman, but I can’t seem to remember what she looks like.
 It’s all kind of fuzzy,” Ray explained.

-“It’s kind of when the signal for the digital television channels are poor, the image isn’t clear and the sound keeps cutting out,” Ray explained, despite everyone still looking confused.
+“It’s kind of like when the signal for the digital television channels are poor, the image isn’t clear and the sound keeps cutting out,” Ray explained, despite everyone still looking confused.
 “I really don’t know how to explain it any better than that.”

 “Never mind then,” Dimetrios sighed with disappointment.
 “Well, at least it was interesting to find out about what happened all those years ago.
 Although you’re probably wrong.”

 Ray ignored Dimetrios.
 He seemed to be thinking deeply about something instead of Dimetrios’s taunting.
 The serious look on his face made Pennie wonder what he was thinking about.

 “Brayden, have you realised it too?”
 Kaela asked, her eyes scanning the area.